salimwid/Network_Analysis_on_Global_Offshoring_and_Tax_Avoidance_Behaviour/README.md

 [Python] This project used network analytics methodologies to construct and analyse the global offshoring network contained in the Offshore Leaks papers.

 ### Models Deployed
-Spinglass, Leading Eigenvector,
+Community Detection (Spinglass and Leading Eigenvector), Random and Targeted Network Attacks, Chord Diagram

 ### Techniques Employed
 Exploratory Data Analysis, Feature Engineering, Data Visualization, Network Analysis, Distributed Network Disruption, Community Detection

 ### Tools Employed
-SMOTE, sklearn, TensorFlow, Keras, seaborn, plotly
+iGraph, sklearn, seaborn, plotly

 ### Context
 Financial offshoring activity is a worldwide phenomenon.
 While some of these activities are done under a legal context, many have been discovered to lean towards criminal activities such as money laundering, tax evasion and fraud.
 The tangible costs of these activities are colossal; it is estimated that countries worldwide lose over USD$4271 billion in tax each year due to tax evasion and abuse.
 Multinational corporations shifted more than USD$650 billion – about 40% of their profit – worth of profit into tax havens, while private tax evaders stored more than USD$10 trillion in financial assets offshore to avoid paying taxes.
 The social costs are also exigent, lower-income countries’ tax losses are equivalent to nearly 52% of their combined public health budget. <br>